Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Housing a huge menagerie of Australian native, domestic farm, and exotic animals including giraffes, lions, zebras, American alligators, camels, monkeys, meerkats, koalas, kangaroos, lemurs, deer and more.

 There’s interactive walk-through yards as well as shows and Keeper Talks.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Hunter Valley Wildlife Park.
+For more information, read the Newy with Kids review of Hunter Valley Wildlife Park.

 Hunter Wetlands Centre